murksebastian/MScThesis-MCpythiaDijet/README.md

 ##### dijet01.cc #####

+- C++ macro used to generate dijet events with the LO MC event generator PYTHIA
 - the main function takes two arguments (via user input): a random number seed and the number of events to generate; in order to run N events with RndmNSeed j, for instance, one could type

 ### make dijet01